 Arts & Culture at UCLA

 Featuring an astounding array of performers, the Center for the Art of Performance showcases arts and entertainment at UCLA.
 This includes contemporary dance, music, spoken word and theater, as well as the emerging digital, collaborative and cross-art platforms inspired by today’s leading creators.
+Guest can receive 10% off single tickets for all CAP and Royce Hall events.

 Built in 1929 as one of UCLA’s first campus structures, Royce Hall has become a celebrated, iconic venue for performing arts, including theatre, musical performance and other showcases of talent from artists around the world.
 Royce Hall also hosts important speaking engagements such as the TEDxUCLA conference.